eloj/rle-zoo/README.md

 To the best of my knowledge, the encoder will never use OPs 0x7e, 0x7f or 0x80, i.e it will never output a literal run of 127 or 128 characters, nor a run of 128 repeated characters.

+In addition to not using all the encodings, having both CPY 1 and REP 1 is obviously suboptimal.

 It will also insist on encoding the tail of the input as a REP OP if it hits the end while counting literals to CPY.

 To the last point, the input `1234` will be encoded as `02 31 32 33 ff 34`, i.e CPY 3 characters, then REP 1 character.